 That time has come.
 The old Chase Freedom card is now Chase Freedom Flex℠.
 And it’s well worth a closer look, both for current Chase Freedom cardholders — who can request a product change from Chase — and those without active Chase Freedom card accounts.

-Intrigued by what you’ve heard so far?
-Read on to learn more about the Chase Freedom Flex card and determine whether it’s right for you.
+Read on to learn more about why the Chase Freedom Flex card is one of the best credit cards on the market and determine whether it’s right for you.

-Earn a $200 bonus cash-back credit when you spend at least $500 in eligible purchases within three months of opening your account.
+Earn a $200 bonus cash-back credit when you spend at least $500 on eligible purchases within three months of opening your account.

 Earning Cash-Back Rewards